drozdowsky/django-tracking-model/README.md

 In [3]: e.array
 Out[1]: ['I', 'am', 'your', 'father']
 ```
-DTM handles deferred fields well
+DTM handles deferred fields well.
 ```python
 In [1]: e = Example.objects.only('array').first()
 In [2]: e.text = 'I am not your father'
 In [3]: e.tracker.changed
 Out[4]: {'text': DeferredAttribute}
 ```
-You narrow choice of fields that should be tracked.
-By default everything is tracked
+You can narrow choice of tracked fields.
+By default everything is tracked.
 ```python
 class Example(models.Model):
     TRACKED_FIELDS = ['first']